RNA-FRETools/fretlabel/docs/intro.md

 # Welcome to FRETlabel
-*FRETlabel* is a **PyMOL plugin** to label nucleic acids with explicit fluorescent dyes.
+*FRETlabel* is a **PyMOL plugin**[^PyMOL] to label nucleic acids with explicit fluorescent dyes.
 It aims to facilitate the workflow of setting up, running and evaluating **molecular dynamics simulations with explicit organic fluorophores** for *in silico* FRET calculations.

 ## Features